Akwasi Asante: Chesterfield

 Manager James Rowe left Gloucester for National League club Chesterfield on 26 November 2020.
 The following day, having met a clause in the player's contract that allowed him to move to a higher-level club, Asante became Rowe's first signing.
 Asante made his debut for the club that weekend, and scored his side's first goal as they came back from 1–0 down to beat Weymouth 2–1.
 After scoring nine goals in fifteen appearances in all competitions for the club since joining, Asante signed a new contract on 5 March 2021 that would keep him at the club until 2024, rewarding the club's decision with his tenth goal the following day in a 3–0 victory over Yeovil Town.
 Five weeks later, he ruptured an ACL and was ruled out for an estimated nine months.

 Asante returned to first-team action on 28 December 2021, playing the first hour of a 1–1 draw with FC Halifax Town.
 During his third appearance, he scored Chesterfield's goal in a 5–1 loss to 2021 Champions League winners Chelsea in the third round of the FA Cup.
 He scored six goals from 23 league appearances, helping his side reach the play-offs, but an injury kept him out of that campaign, in which Chesterfield lost to Solihull Moors in the semi-final.
-He was transfer-listed at the end of the season.
+He was transfer-listed at the end of the season, but regained form and a place in the side.
+However, injuries again intervened, he played little in the second half of the 2022–23 season and not at all in 2023–24, and he left the club by mutual consent on 8 November 2023.

+Darlington

+Asante signed for National League North club Darlington on 14 November 2023.
+Although the player had recovered from injury, manager Josh Gowling said he would need a "mini pre-season" to regain fitness.
+He was a regular in the matchday squad for the first few weeks, but injury again intervened.
+He made the last of his nine appearances in the final match of the season, and his contract was cancelled by mutual consent in May 2024.